Simplystina/Showcase_API/README.md

 ## SHOWCASE_API
-This repo contains the api collection for an an called showcase.
+This repo contains the api collection for an app called showcase.
 It’s an event ticketing API service.
 It closely emulates the functionalities of https://tix.africa

-#SETUP
+# SETUP
 * Install NodeJS, mongodb
 * pull this repo
 * Open the folder on your local computer